yanone/Menbere/fontbakery/fontbakery-report.md

 - Contour 2 in glyph 'uni1345': becomes underweight between wght=100 and wght=700.

-- Contour order differs in glyph 'uni030F.case': [0, 1] in wght=100, [1, 0] in wght=700.

-- Contour order differs in glyph 'guillemotleft': [0, 1] in wght=100, [1, 0] in wght=700.

 - Contour 0 start point differs in glyph 'multiply' between location wght=100 and location wght=700

-- Contour 0 in glyph 'uni1210': becomes underweight between wght=100 and wght=700.

-- Contour order differs in glyph 'uni030F': [0, 1] in wght=100, [1, 0] in wght=700.

-- Contour 0 start point differs in glyph 'exclamdown' between location wght=400 and location wght=100

-- Contour 0 in glyph 'exclamdown': becomes underweight between wght=400 and wght=100.

-- Contour order differs in glyph 'quotedbl': [0, 1] in wght=400, [1, 0] in wght=100.

-- Contour order differs in glyph 'quotedbl': [0, 1] in wght=100, [1, 0] in wght=700.
 </code></pre>
  [code: interpolation-issues]